Feature 3DGS: Supercharging 3D Gaussian Splatting to Enable Distilled Feature Fields: Related Work

 \subsection{Feature Field Distillation}

-Enabling simultaneously novel view synthesis and representing feature fields is well explored under NeRF~\cite{mildenhall2021nerf} literatures.
+Enabling simultaneously novel view synthesis and representing feature fields is well explored under NeRF~\cite{mildenhall2021nerf} literature.
 Pioneering works such as Semantic NeRF~\cite{semantic_nerf} and Panoptic Lifting~\cite{panoptic_lifting} have successfully embedded semantic data from segmentation networks into 3D spaces.
-Their research has shown that merging noisy or inconsistent 2D labels in a 3D environment can yield sharp and precise 3D segmentations.
+Their research has shown that merging noisy or inconsistent 2D labels in a 3D environment can yield sharp and precise 3D segmentation.
 Further extending this idea, techniques like those presented in~\cite{ren-cvpr2022-nvos} have demonstrated the effectiveness of segmenting objects in 3D with minimal user input, like rudimentary foreground-background masks.
 Beyond optimizing NeRF with estimated labels, Distilled Feature Fields~\cite{kobayashi2022decomposing}, NeRF-SOS~\cite{fan2022nerf}, LERF~\cite{kerr2023lerf}, and Neural Feature Fusion Fields~\cite{tschernezki22neural} have delved into embedding pixel-aligned feature vectors from technologies such as LSeg or DINO~\cite{dino} into NeRF frameworks.
-Feature 3DGS shares a similar idea for distilling 2D well-trained models, but also demonstrates an effective way of distilling into explicit point-based 3D representations, for simultaneously photo-realistic view synthesis and label map rendering.
+Additionally,~\cite{mazur2023feature, tsagkas2023vl, goel2023interactive, liu2024weakly, shafiullah2022clip, shen2023distilled, ye2023featurenerf} also explore feature fusion and manipulation in 3D.
+Feature 3DGS shares a similar idea for distilling 2D well-trained models, but also demonstrates an effective way of distilling into explicit point-based 3D representations, for simultaneous photo-realistic view synthesis and label map rendering.